Advertiser Disclosure

 Hartsfield-Jackson Atlanta International Airport Concourse C. Image Credit: Hartsfield-Jackson Atlanta International Airport

-Concourse C is the mid-way point between the domestic and international terminals.
-There are 34 gates numbered C1 to C7, C9, C10, C12 to C17, C20 to C22, C30, C33 to C37, C40 to C43, C46, C47, C49, C50, C52, and C55, with plenty of shops and restaurants in between.
+Concourse C is the midway point between the domestic and international terminals.
+There are 34 gates, numbered C1 to C7, C9, C10, C12 to C17, C20 to C22, C30, C33 to C37, C40 to C43, C46, C47, C49, C50, C52, and C55, with plenty of shops and restaurants in between.

 Concourse D

-Hartsfield-Jackson Atlanta International Airport Concourse D
+Hartsfield Jackson Atlanta International Airport Concourse D

 Hartsfield-Jackson Atlanta International Airport Concourse D. Image Credit: Hartsfield-Jackson Atlanta International Airport

-Concourse D has 39 gates numbered D1A, D1 to D9, D9A, D10 to D16, D21, D23 to D35, D38 to D42, D44, and D46, and a good selection of shops and restaurants.
-2 further restaurants are located on the mezzanine level.
+Concourse D has 39 gates, numbered D1A, D1 to D9, D9A, D10 to D16, D21, D23 to D27, D29, and D31 to D35.
+There are shops and restaurants in the central atrium, a Delta Sky Club, and 2 more restaurants on the mezzanine.

 Concourse E

-Hartsfield-Jackson Atlanta International Airport Concourse E
+Hartsfield Jackson Atlanta International Airport Concourse E

 Hartsfield-Jackson Atlanta International Airport Concourse E. Image Credit: Hartsfield-Jackson Atlanta International Airport